Azelliott/bbq-country/README.md

 * A menu page where users can browse through our dishes.
 * A gallery page with photos of our restaurant and food.
 * About us page with short description of restaurant style and dishes.
-* User login and booking system for making reservations.
+* User login and booking system for making, updating or deleting the reservations.
+* Reviews page where users can post a review with a rating and see other reviews.

 ### Main Page
 The main page features a minimalist design, containing only high-res background and few (cheesy) slogans.
+Header will show different options depending on whether user is authenticated or not.
+Logout button shows active username.
 ![Screenshot of BBQ Country website](static/image/screenshots/bbq-index.png)

 ### Menu